NYU-COMMON-ITP/web-nyu-2022-isp-algorithm/README.md

 1. Use psql or a database gui to modify by running sql.
 You'll need to pull those changes into your prima models.
 Once the db is how you want it run `npx prisma db pull`
 2. Go the other way and modify the Prisma models and push them to the db with `npx prisma db push`

+Personal preference is to let the database be the source of truth, but I'm also new to Prisma

+## View Database in a gui
+You can use any gui (I use TablePlus) to connect to the database using DATABASE_URL from env

+Additionally, prisma studio provides a simple gui for the database based on prisma models.
+After kicking off the dev environment just run `npx prisma studio`.
+The default port is 5555 but I've exposed this as port 6002 in the docker compose file.

 ## Breaking Down bin/dev-start
 ## Initial Technical Decisions